 The premiere claim that it has is in pain relief.
 The ECS in our bodies plays a large part in influencing pain and immune response in our bodies, so it’s natural that the CBD that interacts with it would have such a powerful effect on our bodies.
 This one goes back a long way, too.
 All throughout recorded history, there have been medicinal applications of the cannabis plant in the treatment of pain, inflammation and chronic issues.
 This interaction with our nervous system has long-reaching effects too, with some research being done in the field of neurological disorders such as seizures, epilepsy, Parkinson’s and Alzheimer’s.

 Though a lot of this particular research is very new, the fact that it can play any part at all on diseases where there had previously been very little progress is incredibly promising both for the sufferers of those diseases and for the future of CBD.
 Some studies have even shown it to be instrumental in the improvement of the mental health of those suffering from anxiety or depression, even animals.

-The vast array of products and the effect on quality
+The vast array of products and the effect on the quality

 Is there anything else to be aware of?

 All in all, CBD seems to be well placed to become a mainstay of both the recreational and the medicinal world.
 Its benefits for physical and mental health are undeniable.
-Though there are some side effects, for the most part they appear to be relatively mild, things like tiredness, dry mouth, nausea and diarrhea.
+Though there are some side effects, for the most part, they appear to be relatively mild, things like tiredness, dry mouth, nausea and diarrhoea.
 Of course, it won’t be for everyone.
-It would seem however, that as research moves forward and we learn new information, we will be rewarded with more and more solutions to everyday problems.
+It would seem, however, that as research moves forward and we learn new information, we will be rewarded with more and more solutions to everyday problems.